 - sterilise, for the purpose of placing on the market, systems or procedure packs or other CE marked medical devices designed by the manufacturers to be sterilised before use,

-You can register with the HPRA online by submitting the relevant information through the medical devices Extranet.
+For Organisation and Medical device registrations under the MDD and IVDD you can register with the HPRA online by submitting the relevant information through the Medical Devices Extranet.

-Once registered, organisations can update contact and device details using their extranet account.
+You can register your organisation with the HPRA online by submitting the relevant information through the Medical Devices Extranet.
 Further information on the Extranet system is included in our guidance document for using the on-line device registration system.

 How much does it cost?

-If you would like to know more information about registration please contact the Human Products Authorisation and Registration Department at email@example.com.
+If you would like to know more information about registration, please contact the Medical Devices Department at email@example.com.